Aliye Sultan: Early life

-Aliye Sultan was born on 24 August 1880 in the Çırağan Palace, during her family's confinement in the palace after the disposal of her father.
+Aliye Sultan was born on 24 August 1880 in the Çırağan Palace, during her family's confinement in the palace after her father was deposed.
 Her father was Murad V, son of Abdulmejid I and Şevkefza Kadın.
-Her mother was Resan Hanım She was the seventh child, and fourth daughter of her father and the second child of her mother.
+Her mother was Resan Hanım.
+She was the seventh child, and fourth daughter of her father and the second of her mother's two children.
 She had a sister, Fatma Sultan, one year elder than her.
 She took her name from Aliye Sultan, her father's sister, who died as a child.

 Illness and death

 In 1903, Aliye Sultan had come down with a slight cold, but after the cold passed she could not recover her health.
 Slowly she began to weaken, even though no trace of her illness remained.
 The doctors found that her lungs were a bit weak and they felt she needed a change of air.
 And so her father sent her up to Yıldız Palace, although he was upset, because he was very close to all his children and did not want Aliye to leave too, as her half-sisters Hatice Sultan and Fehime Sultan had already left the Çırağan Palace in 1889 to get married and could not return to visit him because Abdul Hamid II forbade it.

 Aliye Sultan didn't recover from her illness and died unmarried on 17 September 1903 at the age of twenty three.
 Abdul Hamid II did not allow her parents or sisters to see her before or after her death.
 She was buried in the mausoleum of Kapudan Pasha Mehmed Ali Pasha located in Eyüp Cemetery, Istanbul.
 Her mother outlived her by seven years, dying in 1910.
-Her death, together with the scandal involving her daughter Hatice Sultan the following year, permanently undermined the health of Murad, who died shortly after in mid-1904.
+Her death, together with the scandal involving his daughter Hatice Sultan the following year, permanently undermined the health of Murad, who died shortly after in mid-1904.